 1976: Apple takes the stage and releases its first computer: the Apple-1.
 The Apple-1 was different from other computers at the time.
 It came fully assembled and on a single motherboard.
 It sold for nearly $700 and had only 4 KB of memory, which is almost laughable compared to today’s standards.
 However, that was plenty of memory for the applications at the time.

 First IBM Personal Computer

-1981: IBM launches their first personal computer, the IBM Model-5150.
+1981: IBM launches its first personal computer, the IBM Model-5150.
 It only took a year to develop and cost $1,600.
 However, that was a steep drop from other IBM computers before this that sold for several million dollars.
 The IBM Model-5150 had only 16 KB of RAM when it was first released, but eventually increased to up to 640 KB maximum RAM.

 First Laptop Computer

 1981: The first laptop in the history of computers, the Osborne 1, was released by the Osborne Computer Corporation.
 It had an incredibly small 5-inch display screen, a bulky fold-out keyboard, 64 KB of main memory, and weighed 24 pounds.
-Not surprising, the Osborne 1 was actually very popular, selling more than 125,000 units in 1982 alone.
+Not surprisingly, the Osborne 1 was actually very popular, selling more than 125,000 units in 1982 alone.
 The going rate for an Osborne 1 was $1,795.

 First Windows Operating System

 1985: Microsoft released its first version of the Windows operating system, Windows 1.0.
 What made Windows 1.0 remarkable was its reliance on the computer mouse which wasn’t standard yet.
 It even included a game, Reversi, to help users become accustomed to the new input device.
-Love it or hate it, the Windows 1.0 operating system, and its subsequent versions have become commonplace among computers ever since it’s creation.
+Love it or hate it, the Windows 1.0 operating system and its subsequent versions have become commonplace among computers ever since its creation.
 The development of the original Windows OS was led by none other than Bill Gates himself.